KARNATISAITHARUN/documentation/using-ocular/tutorials/java-vuln.md

 externally triggerable methods to invoke the vulnerable flow (`doPostLogin` in this example).

-## Interactively exploring and filtering security profiles
+## Interactively Exploring and Filtering Security Profiles

-Security profiles can be explored interactively on Ocular, using a domain specific language.
-Ocular can be started as follows:
+Security Profiles can be explored interactively with ShiftLeft Ocular, using a domain specific language.
+Start ShiftLeft Ocular by

 ```
  ./ocular.sh